Baumol effect: Price and output

-Affordability
+Affordability and inequality

-While Baumol effect suggests that costs in low-productivity-growth industries will continually rise, Baumol argues the "stagnant-sector services will never become unaffordable to society.
-This is because the economy's constantly growing productivity simultaneously increases the community's overall purchasing power."
-To see this, consider an economy with a real national income of $100 billion with healthcare spending amounting to $20 billion (20%), leaving $80 billion for other purchases.
+While the Baumol effect suggests that costs in low-productivity-growth industries will continually rise, Baumol argues the "stagnant-sector services will never become unaffordable to society.
+This is because the economy's constantly growing productivity simultaneously increases the population's overall purchasing power."
+To see this, consider an economy with a real national income of $100 billion with healthcare spending amounting to $20 billion (20% of national income), leaving $80 billion for other purchases.
 Say that, over 50 years, due to productivity growth real national income doubles to $200 billion (an annual growth rate of about 1.4%).
-To end up with the same amount of income left over after healthcare spending as 50 years prior, healthcare spending would have to rise by 500%, to $120 billion.
-In this situation, healthcare would no longer take up 20% of national income but fully 60%.
-If healthcare costs were to rise to anything less than 60% of national income, there would be more money left over for other purchases (for instance, if healthcare costs were to rise from 20% of national income to 40% of national income, there would be $120 billion left over for other purchases—40% more than 50 years prior).
-So it can be seen that even if productivity growth were to lead to substantial healthcare cost increases through Baumol's cost disease, the wealth increase brought on by that productivity growth would still leave society able to purchase more goods than before.
+In this case, even if healthcare spending were to rise by 500% to $120 billion, there would still be $80 billion left over for other purchases—exactly the same amount as 50 years prior.
+In this scenario, healthcare now accounts for 60% of national income, compared to 20% fifty years prior, and yet the amount of income left to purchase other goods remains unchanged.
+Further, if healthcare costs were to account for anything less than 60% of national income, there would be more income left over for other purchases (for instance, if healthcare costs were to rise from 20% of national income to 40% of national income, there would be $120 billion left over for other purchases—40% more than 50 years prior).
+So it can be seen that even if productivity growth were to lead to substantial healthcare cost increases as a result of Baumol's cost disease, the wealth increase brought on by that productivity growth would still leave society able to purchase more goods than before.

+While this is true for society in the aggregate, it is not the case for all workers as individuals.
+Baumol noted that the increase in costs "disproportionally affects the poor."
+Although a person's income may increase over time, and the affordability of manufactured goods may increase too, the price increases in industries subject to the Baumol effect can be larger than the increase in many workers' wages (see chart above, note average wages).
+These services become less affordable, especially to low income earners, despite the overall economic growth.
+This effect is exacerbated by the increase in income inequality observed in recent decades.

 Government spending

-Baumol effect has major implications for government spending.
+The Baumol effect has major implications for government spending.
 Since most government spending goes towards services that are subject to the cost disease—law enforcement, education, healthcare etc.—the cost to the government of providing these services will rise as time goes on.

 Labor force distribution

 One implication of the Baumol effect is a shift in the distribution of the labor force from high-productivity industries to low-productivity industries.
 In other words, the effect predicts that the share of the workforce employed in low-productivity industries will rise over time.

-The reason for this can be seen through a thought experiment offered by Baumol in his book The Cost Disease:
+The reasoning behind this can be seen through a thought experiment offered by Baumol in his book The Cost Disease:

-Let us assume for simplicity that the share of the economy's total output that comes from the progressive sector [industries with high productivity growth], as measured in physical units rather than money, does not change.
-Because the economy has only two sectors, progressive and stagnant [industries with low productivity growth], whose production together accounts for all of its output, it follows that the stagnant sector also must maintain a constant share of the total.

-This has significant implications for the distribution of the economy's labor force.
-By definition, labor productivity grows significantly faster in the progressive sector than in the stagnant sector, so to keep a constant proportion between the two sectors' output, more and more labor has to move from the progressive sector into the stagnant sector.